 The technology program for the Lower School has two primary goals.

-In addition, we work to introduce students to as many different kinds of computer applications as we can, from animation to computer graphics to photography and video to CAD to programming.
+From animation to computer graphics to photography and video to CAD to programming.
 We do not expect that every student will be enthusiastic about every application – although most are – but we hope that some students will find a passion, something that thrills them, something that they want to pursue.
-We use cross platform and free, open source applications for these projects whenever possible, so that, if a student finds that he or she absolutely loves programming, for example, parents can easily install Scratch, the application that we are using in class, so that the student can continue to learn and explore on his or her own.
+We use cloud based or cross platform and free, open source applications for these projects whenever possible, so that, if a student finds that he or she absolutely loves programming, for example, parents can easily visit the Scratch web site or install whatever application we are using in class, so that the student can continue to learn and explore on his or her own.